Construction Costs in Los Angeles

 How much contingency should I carry in my construction budget?

 A well-structured budget includes three types of contingency.
 Design contingency (5-10% during design development, reducing as documents are completed) covers scope not yet fully detailed.
 Construction contingency (5-10% for new construction, 10-15% for renovation) covers unforeseen conditions discovered during the build.
 Owner contingency (5-10%, held separately) covers owner-directed changes and upgrades.
-Contingency is not padding - it is professional risk management for a process that involves inherent uncertainty.
+Contingency is not padding.
+It is professional risk management for a process that involves inherent uncertainty.

 How long does it take to build a custom home in Los Angeles?

 Construction duration depends on project complexity and site conditions.
 A flat-lot custom home typically takes 10-14 months of construction.
 Complex hillside projects run 16-24 months.
-Large-scale luxury projects with extensive site work and amenity programs can take 24-30 months or more.
+Large-scale complex projects with extensive site work and amenity programs can take 24-30 months or more.
 These timelines assume permit in hand at the start of construction; the permitting process adds additional time upstream.
-The full project timeline from concept through move-in is typically 2.5 to 4 years for a custom home and 3 to 5+ years for a complex luxury project, including design, permitting, and construction.
+The full project timeline from concept through move-in is typically 2.5 to 4 years for a custom home and 3 to 5+ years for a complex high-end project, including design, permitting, and construction.
 Duration directly affects cost because general conditions are time-based.

 How much does it cost to build a basement in Los Angeles?